jinoantony/gatsby-blog/src/pages/js/2022-09-10-bun-js-a-new-js-runtime/index.md

 - Provide new levels of performance
 - Being a great and complete tool

 Bun is written in [ZIG](https://ziglang.org/) language and uses the JavascriptCore engine instead of V8 which was used in node and deno.
-It is designed as a drop-in replacement for nodejs
+It is designed as a drop-in replacement for nodejs.

-# Why BunJs?
+## Why BunJs?

 Let's take a look into the why part of bun, why it exists?